 The ethnographic museum of Capelas displays one of the largest collections — if not the largest — of items from the 19th and 20th centuries used in the everyday lives of Azoreans.

-Its nice owners gathered so many fascinating objects that you may recognize, and other ones specifically from the Azorean archipelago.
-For instance, typical typing machines are used all around the world, but also whale hunting instruments are original from our islands.
+It’s nice that owners gathered so many fascinating objects that you may recognize, and other ones specifically from the Azorean archipelago.
+For instance, typical typing machines are used all around the world, but whale hunting instruments are also initially from our islands.

 Play Golf at Batalha Golf Course

-The intriguing geological formation of the Hole of São Pedro is reachable via the trail Vigia de São Pedro.
-This hike takes you along the northern shore of São Miguel island and offers incredible views over the coast.
+The intriguing geological formation of the Hole of São Pedro is accessible via the Vigia de São Pedro trail.
+This hike takes you along the northern shore of São Miguel Island and offers incredible views over the coast.
 If you are lucky, you might even see some dolphins passing by!

-Starting from the fishing harbour of São Vicente Ferreira, you will pass by the old whaling factory, and the pools nearby and have the best views of the peninsula Ponta do Cintrão.
+Starting from the fishing harbor of São Vicente Ferreira, you will pass by the old whaling factory, the pools nearby, and have the best views of the peninsula Ponta do Cintrão.

 Complementary Information